Devta

 This is where it all begins - and it starts with something most people wouldn't expect.

-From there it actively explores.
-It doesn't just stay in the same two or three subreddits every session.
-It tries different communities each time, which means your presence slowly spreads across new spaces rather than being confined to the same places over and over.
+The agent goes straight to your home feed and starts finding posts worth engaging with.
+It doesn't just stay in the same two or three subreddits every session - it tries different communities each time, which means your presence slowly spreads across new spaces rather than being confined to the same places over and over.

 No links.
 No pitches.
 No "check out my profile."
 Just a real, helpful comment from someone who clearly knows what they're talking about.